aiidateam/aiida-core/docs/source/intro/installation.rst

 .. admonition:: Update install tools
    :class: tip title-icon-tip

-   You may need to install ``pip`` and ``setuptools`` in your virtual environment, in case the system or user version of these tools is old.
+   You may need to update ``pip`` and ``setuptools`` in your virtual environment, in case the system or user version of these tools is old.

    .. code-block:: console